MA.6.AR.3.2

 Rate Your Local Produce Market:

-The students will rank the local produce markets by using qualitative and quantitative data.
-The students will have to calculate unit rates and compare and order them.
+In this Model Eliciting Activity, MEA, the students will rank the local produce markets by using qualitative and quantitative data.
+The students will have to calculate unit rates of produce prices and then compare and order them.

 Real Estate Rental Agency: